-Mexico City to tighten school safety after girl, 7, killed
+Murdered Mexico City girl buried amid grief, outrage

 The cause of death has not been released.
 Five people have been questioned in the case, and video footage of her abduction has been shown on television.

-Guillermo Anton Godínez, the girl’s grandfather, said Monday that his daughter, the girl’s mother, arrived at the school 15 or 20 minutes after the woman led the girl away.
-He added that his granddaughter had left the school wearing her uniform, but the woman had put a green shirt and pants on her.
+Guillermo Anton Godínez, the girl’s 65-year-old grandfather, said Monday that his daughter, the girl’s mother, arrived at the school 15 or 20 minutes after the woman led the girl away.

-His daughter was initially told that authorities couldn’t begin searching for 72 hours after her disappearance, he said.
-However, the prosecutors office said an amber alert was issued the same day that relatives reported her missing.
+On Tuesday, he said the school was negligent and that he knew of cases last year where police were called to pick up kids whose parents were late.

+“The cheapness of not spending 5 pesos to call a police car,” he said.
+“Tomorrow who is it going to be?”
+He said police should be present at the school for drop off and pick up.

 Prosecutors’ spokesman Ulises Lara offered a $100,000 reward for information on the person who picked her up when she left school.